From Mice to Trains: Amortized Bayesian Inference on Graph Data: Experiments

 \section{Experiments}

 We conduct three experiments to compare neural architectures used as summary networks.
 The first experiment is a controlled toy problem, in which we evaluate 12 summary-network variants on amortized posterior estimation.
 The second experiment is a biologically motivated case study that models the interaction network of free-ranging mice.
 The third experiment considers a logistics application and evaluates model performance in a neural likelihood estimation setting.
-All code and material can be found on GitHub\footnote{\url{https://github.com/sjedhoff/ABI-graph-paper.git}}.
+Since none of the three experiments have a tractable likelihood, direct comparison with non-SBI baselines such as MCMC is not possible.
+To give an indication of how our ABI approach compares to such a baseline, we present a simplified example with a tractable likelihood in Appendix \ref{ap:toy_MCMC}.
+All code and material for the experiments can be found on GitHub\footnote{\url{https://github.com/sjedhoff/ABI-graph-paper}}.